 | Causation | The misconduct caused your losses | Trade records, holding period analysis, loss calculations |

-| Damages | The amount of your recoverable losses | Account statements, expert analysis of appropriate damages |
+| Damages | The amount of losses that can be tied to misconduct | Account statements, expert analysis of appropriate damages |

 Fee Structure